Daria Popova: Partnership with Massot

 Popova and French skater Bruno Massot decided to team up in March 2011 and began serious training in June.
 They trained mainly in Caen, France, with Jean-Francois Ballester.
 In their first season together, they also trained about three weeks every three months with Ingo Steuer in Chemnitz, Germany.

 Popova/Massot's first competition together was the 2011 Master's de Patinage, where they won the silver medal.
 They were tenth in their international debut at the 2011 Coupe de Nice and placed fourth at the 2011 NRW Trophy.
 In December 2011, they won the 2012 French national title ahead of Vanessa James / Morgan Cipres.
 Visa and administrative delays led to uncertainty about their participation at the 2012 European Championships but the situation was resolved just before the event.
 Popova/Massot placed sixth in the short program and eighth overall.
 They were not assigned to the 2012 World Championships, but were part of the French team for the World Team Trophy.

 In the 2012–13 season, Popova/Massot received two Grand Prix assignments — they placed fifth at the 2012 Skate Canada International and seventh at the 2012 Trophée Eric Bompard.
 They were second to James/Cipres at the French Championships and then placed seventh at the 2013 European Championships.
 At the 2013 World Championships, James/Cipres earned two spots for France in the pairs' event at the 2014 Winter Olympics in Sochi.
-As France's second-ranked pair, Popova/Massot were in line to receive the second Olympic spot if she received French citizenship in time.
+As France's second-ranked pair, Popova/Massot were in line to receive the second Olympic spot if she received French nationality in time.

 In 2013–14, Popova had a problem with the sole of one of her boots at the start of the season.
 She and Massot placed eighth at their first Grand Prix assignment, the 2013 Cup of China.
 Popova then ceased training for six weeks due to a stress fracture in the third metatarsal bone of her left foot, causing the pair to withdraw from the 2013 Trophée Eric Bompard and French Championships.
 Having resumed training in mid-December 2013, the pair elected to reduce the difficulty of some elements for the 2014 European Championships in January.
 They finished 11th at Europeans in Budapest.
-On 21 January 2014, it was reported that Popova had not received French citizenship in time and France's second spot would be transferred to Austria.
+On 21 January 2014, it was reported that Popova had not received French nationality in time and France's second spot would be transferred to Austria.
 Popova/Massot finished 15th at the 2014 World Championships after placing 15th in both segments of the competition.
 After the competition, Massot left their partnership to skate with Aliona Savchenko.